robert-dzikowski/api-smoke-test/README.md

 --localhost API is runing on a local machine.
 In my case local API uses HTTP instead of HTTPS, so you should adapt my code to your needs.

+# TODO
+Add ability to select authorization method:
+- client id and secret (default, used by Spotify API)
+- client id, secret, user name and password